FABcamp/SimonGPIO2.0/Bill Of Materials.md

-#Bill Of Materials
+#Bill Of Materials for Simon Project
-Materials for 30 students to build the project, sharing a breadboard and later building their own PCB
+Materials for 30 students to build the project, sharing a breadboard in groups of 2, and later building their own PCBs.

 |Product Name              |Source       |Product ID|Unit Price|Quantity|Notes        |Subtotal   |
 |:-------------------------|:------------|:--------:|---------:|:------:|:------------|----------:|